-In the morning take a nature walk through the sanctuary, following a 4km route that offers an excellent opportunity to watch birds, butterflies and other wildlife.
+In the morning take a nature walk through the sanctuary, spotting birds, butterflies and other wildlife.
 The trails pass through evergreen and moist deciduous forests interspersed with marshy grasslands.

 Later in the day take a boat trip on Periyar Lake.
-The reserve is centred around a vast artificial lake and a boat trip offers one of the best ways of seeing a range of wildlife as you can watch the animals as they come to drink from the lake at dusk.
+The reserve is centred around a vast artificial lake where you can take a boat trip.
+This offers one of the best ways of seeing a range of wildlife as you can watch the animals as they come to drink from the lake at dusk.
 Although tigers usually prove elusive you will often see the elephants at the lake shore.

 Day 7 Thekkady – Teekoy